NiekBeijloos/Design-Patterns/3. Behavioral/12. Comparison Behavioral patterns/README.md

     <br/>

-    Given a Context, that uses a Strategy.
-When a different kind of Context is introduced, which is in favor of a slightly modified version of that Strategy, then we end-up introducing a new class to support this Strategy.
+    Given: a Context that uses a Strategy
+    When: a different kind of Context is introduced, which is in favor of a slightly modified version of that Strategy
+    Then: we end-up introducing a new class to support this Strategy

     The Visitor pattern resolves this issue on the functional level.

-Given a Visitor, that operates on a Context.
-When a different kind of Context is introduced, which is in favor of a slightly modified version of a Visitor, then we can provide this via the same Visitor using dispatching.
-Not introducing new classes might simplify the code.
-Especially with a lot of Strategies/Visitors.
+    Given: a Visitor, that operates on a Context.
+    When: a different kind of Context is introduced, which is in favor of a slightly modified version of a Visitor
+    Then: we can provide this via the same Visitor using dispatching.

+    Not introducing new classes might simplify the code, especially with a lot of Strategies/Visitors.

 ## Strategy and Template Method